ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 ## Section 2 - What we've covered since the midterm

+I will write six questions based on the following topics, you should answer at least six of them.

 ### Economics of agency

 - The following issues will be covered: